 Social-emotional learning (SEL) curriculums are expanding to nearly every school corporation across the nation, enhancing instruction by learning the fundamental skills needed to succeed as a human being.
 SEL has existed for decades and encompasses various soft skills such as managing emotions, having empathy for others, cooperating, and making responsible decisions.
-What’s more, SEL in schools has far-reaching benefits--the instruction doesn’t stop when students leave school grounds.
+What’s more, SEL in schools has far-reaching benefits–the instruction doesn’t stop when students leave school grounds.

 The notion that SEL only impacts students inside the classroom is vastly inaccurate.
-The effort made by teachers, administrators, and program directors all call for SEL skills to be focused on both inside and...
+The effort made by teachers, administrators, and program directors all call for SEL skills to be focused on both inside and outside of the classroom.